dn-m/Plan/Architecture.md

 ### dn-m language

-For the purposes of authoring scores efficiently, a language
+For the purposes of authoring scores efficiently, a language is to be developed.

+**TODO**: dn-m language definition page

 ### MusicXML conversion